 - Experience Nashville’s museums and art centers like The Frist Center, Cheekwood, Country Music Hall of Fame, Musicians Hall of Fame & Museum, George Jones Museum, and Johnny Cash Museum.

 While it’s easy to order everything from Amazon, don’t forget to support your favorite local Nashville spots.
-Here’s a list of places you can shop and dine locally.
+Here’s a list of places you can eat, drink and shop locally.

 - Restaurants – Breakfast, Brunch, Lunch and Dinner